-GT Pathways courses, in which the student earns a C- or higher, will always transfer and apply to GT Pathways requirements in AA, AS and most bachelor's degrees at every public Colorado college and university.
+GT Pathways courses, in which the student earns a C- or higher, will transfer and apply to GT Pathways requirements in AA, AS and most bachelor's degrees at every public Colorado college and university.

 Step 2: Complete Request Form

 Complete the 'College Before Graduation (CBG) Request Form' for the semester you are requesting.
 This needs to be completed every semester.
 You must have your 'S' number from FRCC to complete this form.
 This form does not need to be completed for courses that are at your high school during the day or at Boulder TEC.

 When you are approved, you will receive an email from the District letting you know that you have been approved and what are the required next steps.
 Please email us if you are close to the deadline to apply and have not received an email.
 Students taking class in the high school will not receive an email.

 Step 5: Register for Classes